 Make your expectations LOW.
-The first few times you do these activities, you’ll probably feel kinda stupid.
+The first few times you do these newborn activities, you’ll probably feel kinda stupid.
 (I know I did.)
 That’s okay.

 He’s not going to “get it” the first few times.
-The key here (and actually, with all infant activities) is repetition.
+The key here (and actually, with all newborn activities) is repetition.
 The more often you do these, the faster those neurons are going to connect and the faster he will finally learn what you’re trying to teach him.
 So be patient!

 7 Newborn Activities to Try This Week